FarisPalayi/Profile-card-component/README.md

 - CSS

 ### What I learned
-I learned that:
+I learned :
-- Using `tabindex` attribute make elements focusable and defines an order to the focus.
+- How to use `tabindex` attribute make elements focusable and defines an order to the focus.
 ```html
 <h1 tabindex='1'>Some HTML code</h1>
 <p tabindex='2'>Some HTML code </p>